-Whether you’re a contractor, a freelancer or an employee looking to get on the property ladder we can help.
-Make an enquiry to speak to one of our specialist brokers to discuss your unique situation.
+Whether you’re a contractor, a freelancer or an employee looking to get on the property ladder we can look at your mortgage options.
+Make an enquiry to speak to one of our Mortgage Experts.

 When applying for a mortgage as a contractor, lenders will look at the same criteria as an employee.
 This includes your age, income and credit score.
 Lenders may also ask you the following questions to ensure you can afford your monthly repayments: